Francisco Camprodón: Stage dramatist

 It turned out that Camprodón had excellent recall of the work, and he was able to talk Rubi through the drama in very great detail.
 It was a long night, even by Madrid standards, and ended in a lengthy walk through the streets during which Camprodón completed his exposition of the drama to Rubi.
 They parted at two in the morning, with nothing more committal from Rubi that a cheerful "Hasta mañana!" ("Till tomorrow!").
 Nevertheless, relatively shortly after that, probably during 1851 and at the insistence both of Valero and of Rubí, that "Flor de un día" was stage in Madrid to widespread acclaim.
 It is, indeed, widely viewed as Camprodón's most successful stage drama.
 A consistent timeline is hard to infer from the various sources, but the drama probably had its premiere at Madrid's Teatro Español during February 1851.
 It is a mark of Camprodón's commercial acumen and, perhaps, of the play's popularity that he broke with what was then the tradition by refusing to surrender future productions rights for the play to the theatre.
 From approximately 1854 Francisco Camprodón based himself in Madrid.
 A second stage work, "Espinas de una flor" ("Thorns of a flower") was premiered at the "Teatro del Drama" in 1852, followed by others as the decade progressed.

 Parliament

 The move to Madrid coincided with a return to political engagement.
-Camprodón emerged as a prominent member of the Liberal Union ("Unión Liberal"), a centrist monarchist political grouping which was assuming features of a modern European political party and which, from 1858, was backed by a majority in the Spanish parliament ("Cortes Generales") for a decade.
+Camprodón emerged as a prominent member of the Liberal Union ("Unión Liberal"), a centrist monarchist political grouping which was assuming features of a modern political party and which, from 1858, was backed by a majority in the Spanish parliament ("Cortes Generales") for a decade.
 Camprodón became one of the Liberal Union deputies, representing Barcelona and Santa Coloma de Farners, in 1854.
 He remained a member for five years, and attended party congresses over a period of ten years between 1856 and 1865.
 He would be remembered as a relatively independently minded party member.
 Overall, however, his impact on Madrid during the 1850s was more as a fashionably romanticist playwright and poet than as a politician.